Changing With The Times

 In Biloxi, Mississippi, JWA is redeveloping Edgewater Mall, an enclosed center built in the 1960s which now includes Dillard’s, Sears, JC Penney, Belk and over 75 specialty stores.
 “This project is located across the street from the Gulf of Mexico, where Katrina came through 11 years ago.
 The entire area, including the mall, was damaged significantly.
 But the people are resilient and despite hur- ricanes, the economy and the Deepwater Horizon oil leak, the area is recovering.
 We’ve been able to keep the mall together, but it needs some new components and features.
 We’re currently working with architects and looking at how to open it up with more lifestyle attributes and possibly add a live/work component, or a hotel and more restaurants,” Wilson says.

 In Huntsville, Alabama, the company is developing retail space at a project developed in partnership with Corporate Office Properties Trust.
 The project is planned for over 4 million square feet of office space.
+It might be useful for small businesses starting up in this area to consider the best small business software, it could help them develop more business.
 “Redstone is a U.S. Army facility that includes NASA and over 10 different commands for the government.
 We were awarded this Enhanced Use Lease project several years ago.
 Currently, Boeing occupies over 375,000 square feet of office space in three buildings and we hope to announce another large user this summer.
 We’ve built seven office buildings and a hotel and have a small retail component featuring great restaurants going in now,” Wilson says.

 In Thackerville, Oklahoma, JWA is looking to add retail at WinStar Casino, one of the largest casinos in the country.